MediaSavvy/MediaSavvy_Wiki/Wiki/Adblocking.md

  - Go to chrome.google.com/webstore
  - Search uBlock origin and install the extension
     - You need to configure the settings for uBlock origin so that it would block even more ads.
 Go [here](https://take-me-to.space/en2mB3u.png) for the optimal settings.
-  - Next, if you want to block ads more effectively, then install the AdGuard extension aswell.
+  - Next, if you want to block ads more effectively, then install the AdGuard extension as well.

 ***

 ### Adblockers for Windows system-wide:

    [Safing Portmaster](https://safing.io/)
   Pi-hole alternative.
-Block ads & trackers system wide.
+Block ads & trackers system-wide.
 Monitor all network activity.
 Manually allow or block connections.
 Auto-block via selected filter lists.
 Enforce DNS-over-HTTPS / TLS.
 Configure settings for different networks.
 Set global & per‑app settings.

 ####  Instructions:
 Just install Safing Portmaster.